NikamRahul1/Weather-App/README.md

 # Weather-App
  I created small project of weather app .
- In that is used HTML , CSS  and JS .
+ In that is used HTML , CSS.